alxndrTL/alxndrTL.github.io/_includes/projects.md

 <h2 id="projects" style="margin: 2px 0px -15px;">Projects</h2>

 Here are some projects I do on my own.
 These are purely personal projects, done outside of any academic work.
+They represent well my current interests and my skills.

 <div class="projects">
 <ol class="bibliography">